Add the Knowledge Base Search control to forms

 The Knowledge Base Search control can be used on Microsoft Dynamics 365 for tablets and phones.
 However, some actions like Pop Out, Email Link, and Email Content aren't supported.

-Microsoft Dynamics 365 for Customer Engagement supports the native Dynamics 365 for Customer Engagement knowledge management.
-This option is available for Dynamics 365 for Customer Engagement online users.
+Microsoft Dynamics 365 Customer Service supports the native knowledge management, and this option is available for the Dynamics 365 Customer Service app users.

 Before you add the Knowledge Base Search control, make sure to: